Alison Bales

-Alison Marie Bales (born April 4, 1985) is an American former professional basketball player of the WNBA.
+Alison Marie Bales (born April 4, 1985) is an American former professional basketball player of the Women's National Basketball Association (WNBA).

 High school

 At the age of five, her family moved from Indianapolis, Indiana, where she was born, to the Dayton suburb of Beavercreek, Ohio; she played high school basketball for Beavercreek High School.
 Bales was named a WBCA All-American.
 She participated in the 2003 WBCA High School All-America Game, where she scored three points.

 College

 After her senior year, she committed to Duke University to play for the Duke Blue Devils women's basketball team.
 At 6' 7" she played center for Duke, and later became the all-time shot block leader at Duke and 3rd all-time in NCAA history.
 In the 2006 NCAA women's tournament, Bales set a Women's Tournament record by blocking 30 shots in six games (Duke lost to Atlantic Coast Conference rival Maryland in the championship game).
 This would stand as a record until it was broken by Baylor's Brittney Griner in 2010.
 Bales graduated from Duke with a double major in cultural anthropology and biology.